Achilles Tendinopathy – Contributing Factors and Treatment Options

 Symptoms of Achilles Tendinopathy

-If you notice the following symptoms, you should schedule an appointment with your physio:
+If you notice any of the following symptoms, you should schedule an appointment with your physio:

 - Persistent pain or stiffness